Remian103/lolskin-price-tracker/backend/README.md

 ```bash
 poetry shell
 ```
-which will open a new shell with environment on
+which will open a new shell with associated the environment

 or
 - Linux
 ```bash
 source {path_to_venv}/bin/activate